WorldMaker/blog.worldmaker.net/_posts/2015-04-08-roadtrip-review.md

 my characters.
 That partly explains where I'm blocked with several of the stories sitting on my hard drive.

-Stops in the road trip:
+Overview of the stops in the road trip:

 - Brevard, NC (scenic "Land of Waterfalls")
 - Durham, NC